studiohyperset/confection-web-component/README.md

 * Your account ID can be found found in your Confection account dashboard.

-- Confection uses a compact, minimally-invasive banner to get user consent.
-Unlike other consent banners, ours only appears when necessary.
-Position attribute values are:

-    - left = 0
-    - center = 1
-    - right = 2

 - Until Confection gets consent from a user, it will only collect non-personally-identifying information.
 Confection allows users to collect, store, and distribute data in accordance with the data protection law of their choice.
 Privacy attribute values are:
     - none = 0